workos/python-flask-example-applications/python-flask-directory-sync-example/README.md

     ```bash
     export WORKOS_API_KEY=<value found in step 6>
     export DIRECTORY_ID=<value found in step 6>
+    export WEBHOOKS_SECRET=<value found in WorkOS dashboard>
     ```
+    If you are utilizing the webhooks route, you will also set another environment variable called `WEBHOOKS_SECRET`.
+This secret can be found in the Webhooks section of your WorkOS dashboard.

     To exit the Nano text editor, type `CTRL + x`.
 When prompted to "Save modified buffer", type `Y`, then press the `Enter` or `Return` key.